Bringing properties in the North and South under one mortgage to finance a purchase

 The purchase was financed through a short-term bridging loan from Shawbrook Bank, to be converted to a BTL mortgage once the work was completed and the property tenanted.

-The investors carried out light refurbishment work, including installing a Damp Proof Course (DPC) on the ground floor, a new boiler, insulation in the loft bedroom area and a complete redecoration top to bottom with new carpets.
+The investors carried out light refurbishment work, including installing a Damp Proof Course (DPC) on the ground floor, a new boiler and insulation in the loft bedroom area and a complete redecoration top to bottom with new carpets.
 From time of purchase, the investors were able to carry out the works and get a tenant in place within four weeks.

 For more details about this case study including cost and ROI calculations, see our blog.